crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 - While loyalty may be good for the loyal, it may of course be harmful for others who they are opposed to.
   (In other words, yes, you _can_ be a loyal Nazi.
 Some writers on loyalty disagree with this.)
   We haven't looked at what Royce thinks makes a _good_ cause, only what makes a _superpersonal_ cause.
+- Along the same lines, I believe warfare can be conducted loyally, and can indeed bring the benefits Royce describes.
+  However, I think loyal warfare has rarely (if ever) been seen in human history.
+  Agreements like the Geneva convention are an attempt to realise it, but they have fallen short or been ineffective.
 - Loyalty is not blind.
   Surrendering one's individual will to the service of a cause doesn't have to mean surrendering one's intellect.
   Royce encourages us to actively reflect on the legitimacy of the causes we follow, and to reject causes that have ceased to be worthy.